Gigsama/FullStack-Test-001/README.md

 - **Flexibility:**
   - You may use alternative AI models, stacks, or additional enhancements as desired.
-  - The end product is what matters; no internal code documentation is required.

 ## Resources
 - **Design Specification:**